uninstallio/uninstallio.github.io/_posts/2016-07-07-azure-fabric.markdown

 ### Some Background

-Uninstall.io was part of Summer 2015 batch of Microsoft Accelerator program.
-After completion of the program in Jun 2015, we received bunch of
+Uninstall.io was part of Sixth (2015 Feb-June) batch of Microsoft Accelerator program.
+One of the excellent benefits was lots of
-Azure credits to try out Azure Cloud ecosystem.
-Earlier all our machines were hosted on Amazon EC2.
+Azure cloud credits to try out the Azure ecosystem.
+Earlier, all our machines were hosted on Amazon EC2.
-With free credits at our disposal, we started migrating our less critical machines to Azure to save on costs.
-As of today we are fully hosted on Azure Cloud.
+We started migrating our less critical machines to Azure.
+As of today we are fully hosted on the Azure Cloud.

-To start with, Azure portal was good enough for a single machine deployment and network configuration etc. But soon it became too time consuming to manage more machines.
-Azure templates were too cumbersome and repetitive for our taste.
-So we decided to build an inhouse `python-fabric & azure-cli` combo - a suit of scripts to automate the most common tasks.
+To start with, the Azure portal was good enough for a deploying few machines and do the network configuration etc. Soon, it became too time consuming when our machine count was more than 10.
+We found Azure templates too cumbersome and repetitive for our tastes.
+So we decided to build an inhouse `python-fabric & azure-cli` combo - a suit of scripts to automate our most common tasks.

 ### Code